Steven Croft (cricketer): Career

 During a drawn County Championship match against Warwickshire in August 2011, Croft scored the second century of his first-class career, and his first in three years.
 He passed 3,000 first-class runs in the innings of 122 from 182 balls, which equalled his highest score.
 Though there was a three-year gap between his first and second centuries, in the next County Championship match Croft scored a third, this time an innings of 107 in a Lancashire victory over Worcestershire.
 On 15 September 2011, Croft scored the winning runs as Lancashire beat Somerset at Taunton to clinch the County Championship outright for the first time since 1934.
 Croft played in all 16 Championship matches and finished with 825 runs at an average of 31.73, making him the club's fourth highest run-scorer (only two Lancashire batsmen managed over- 1,000 runs in the 2011 season).

 Lancashire began their title defence poorly, with three losses from their first four County Championship matches.
 The batsmen struggled in particular, and it was not until the third County Championship match that one of them scored a century.
 Against a Somerset bowling attack depleted through injury, Croft scored his fourth first-class century.

 In June 2021, in the 2021 t20 Blast, Croft played in his 200th T20 match.

+He made his maiden T20 100 in June 2023, scoring 101 in a win against Northants.

+He retired from first-class and 50 over cricket in December 2023, signing a T20 contract only, as well as joining the county's coaching staff.
+In September 2024, announced his retirement from professional cricket at the age of 39 to move into Lancashire's coaching staff on a full-time basis.